aksommerville/fullmoon4/README.md

 - - [x] Prevent rapid-fire sound effects, eg bouncing between two hazards.
 - [ ] UI for saved game management.
 - [ ] (A) to dismiss menu -- zap input state on resuming game.
+- [x] Hit a fire from directly above at high velocity, sprites get all mixed up.
+- - Map 1, enter at the eastmost tree door, go straight down into the fire on broom or becheezled.

 ### March